MGProduction/The-Mistery-of-Silver-Mountain/README.md

 ![alt text](_pub/TheMysteryOfSilverMountain_WIP.jpg)

 At the moment it's possible to follow the solution's guide steps up to Goblin Guardian with some minor flaws (so it's not far from a first release - even if "not far" can still mean 'weeks')

+Once ready also the .d64 will be added to this page (and it will be present also a page about this demo on itch.io)